Lcyys666/YS-Private-Server-Script-Launcher/docs/README_en.md

 - Support Chinese and English
 - Resolved port occupancy (detected ports: 27017, 21000, 443)
-- The ability to customize the catalog will be added in the future
+- *The function of adding custom directories will be added in the future (completed)
+- Support automatic updates

 ## Get Started